 Despite the fairly lengthy walk, the baggage-reclaim area is easy to find, as it is well sign-posted.
-There are 18 baggage-reclaim belts plus extra baggage facilities, use the monitors to look for your flight number to find the correct carousel.
-Any oversized baggage likewise will be conveyed on the carousel.
+There are 18 baggage-reclaim belts plus extra baggage facilities; use the monitors to look for your flight number to find the correct carousel.
+Any oversized baggage will usually be conveyed on the carousel.
 Special baggage will arrive on belt 17, so if you checked in anything designated as such you may need to look there or ask for direction.

 See your airline if your luggage is lost or damaged, there are a number of airline companies in the baggage reclaim area.
 Along with these there are other affiliates and hire car companies.
-The car hire offices can also be accessed outside the baggage zone, on the other side in the pubic area.
+The car hire offices can also be accessed outside the baggage zone, on the other side in the public area.

 Go to the Animal Claim desk in the baggage reclaim area between carousels 10 and 11.

 After the baggage hall, you will enter the main arrivals hall, this is on the ground floor of the terminal building.
-Here you will find some places to eat and drink and you can arrange or lookout for your chosen transport, e.g. pre booked transfer, Car Hire, bus etc. Follow the signs for public transport.
-For those using a travel company, this is where you will meet your tour representative if you have transport booked with them.
+Here you will find some places to eat and drink and you can arrange or lookout for your chosen transport, e.g. pre-booked transfer, car hire, bus etc. For those using a travel company, this is where you will meet your tour representative if you have transport booked with them.

 Depending on which Airport Module you initially arrived at, this will affect on which side of the arrivals hall you will appear.
 If someone is collecting you, make sure they have your flight number so they know in which part of arrivals to wait for you.
 There is also a central meeting point in the public arrivals hall that is clearly marked.